 I live in Italy and often visit both cities,however anytime I go to Roma,Venezia,Firenze I get a special feeling like the first time.
 Discovering Italy at best is probably better travelling in minor cities; Tuscany is a perfect spot to get authentic italian experience.

-Chianti area, San Gimignano , Lucca are not to miss over 5 years ago
+Chianti area, San Gimignano , Lucca are not to miss almost 6 years ago

 We had two weeks.
 If it's the same for you, you can cover Rome, Florence, Pisa, Siena, Venice and Milan! but Italy is a place where you need more time to explore.
-Even if you go back to the same cities, there'd still be a lot more to see and enjoy. about 5 years ago
+Even if you go back to the same cities, there'd still be a lot more to see and enjoy. over 5 years ago